-Six hours (2 courses) of elective work may be fulfilled in several ways.
+If available in the track six hours (2 courses) of elective work may be fulfilled in several ways.
 Electives may be selected from the menu of options offered by the D.Min. program.
 They may also be taken at other ATS accredited institutions, but cannot be credits that have been applied toward another degree.
 Work completed prior to entry into the D.Min. program at Wesley may not be applied towards the D.Min. degree.